Skillshare vs. Udemy: Which One Is Best For Your Course?

 - For each student you refer to Skillshare, you get a $10 referral fee.

-- Skillshare’s renowned for having great customer service (for students and teachers).
+- Skillshare’s renowned for having great customer service (for both students and teachers).

 - A smaller, tight-knit community of students who are loyal to the platform.